PlanScore/PlanScore/README.md

     3. Saves index JSON with final data

 ### Adding a State

+How to add a new state model to the scoring process.

 -   Add to `State` enum in [`planscore/data.py`](planscore/data.py)
 -   Add to `MODELS2020` list in [`planscore/data.py`](planscore/data.py)